wagtail/bakerydemo/readme.md

 If you do not have a Heroku account, clicking the above button will walk you through the steps to generate one.
 After which, you will be presented with a screen to configure your app.
 For our purposes, we will accept all of the defaults and click `Deploy`.
-The browser will update the status of the deployment.
-This will take approximately 5 minutes.
-Once complete, click `View` to see the public site.
+The status of the deployment will dynamically update in the browser.
+Once finished, click `View` to see the public site.

 Log into the admin with the credentials ``admin / changeme``.